MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 It is a fully transferable token on the Tezos network.
 Broadly speaking, 1 MVK gives 1 vote on a [governance decision](#governance) (Mavryk governance is like proof-of-stake: a user's voting power is proportional to the MVK held).

-However, to use an MVK to *actually vote*, a user must first **stake** it via the **doorman module**.
+However, to use MVK to *actually vote*, a user must first **stake** it via the **doorman module**.
 This Tezos smart contract tracks MVK tokens and records the staking and delegating of MVK *non-transferable* token called sMVK (staked MVK). sMVK represents MVK locked inside the Mavryk ecosystem.
-This staked version if MVK will not appear in a users’ wallet, but will appear on the user’s personal dashboard.
-It is solely tracked in the contract storage of the Mavryk platform.
+This staked version of MVK will not appear in a users’ wallet, but will appear on the user’s personal dashboard.
+It is solely tracked on the blockchain.

-MVK is a Tezos *FA2* token: it exists outside of the Mavryk Finance system and can be freely traded. sMVK is not an *FA2* token, but it is used as an internal accounting token and has special permissions to interact with the Mavryk system (described [below](#obtaining-smvk)), e.g. it is not transferable between users but can be used to vote on Governance decisions.
+MVK is a Tezos *FA2* token: it exists outside of the Mavryk Finance system and can be freely traded. sMVK is not an *FA* token, but it is used as an internal accounting token and has special permissions to interact with the Mavryk system (described [below](#obtaining-smvk)), e.g. it is not transferable between users but can be used to vote on Governance decisions.

 In other words: sMVK is the staked form of MVK, and represents a direct right to vote in the governance of Mavryk, whereas MVK is a freely tradable Tezos token whose underlying value is precisely the ability to obtain the right to Mavryk’s governance.